MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/data-protection-intro-2.md

 If your organization uses advanced insights and analysis in Viva Insights in Workplace Analytics, the following information provides more details about different aspects of data protection, privacy, and access.

-* [Roles and responsibilities](data-protection-considerations.md#roles-and-responsibilities) &ndash; Read about the concepts of [data controller](data-protection-considerations.md#data-controller), [data processor](data-protection-considerations.md#data-processor), and [data subject](data-protection-considerations.md#data-subject), and their origins in European privacy law.
+* [Roles and responsibilities](data-protection-considerations.md#roles-and-responsibilities) &ndash; Read about data controller, data processor, and data subject, and their origins in European privacy law.
 * [Types of data used in analysis](data-protection-considerations.md#types-of-data-used-in-analysis) &ndash; Provides an overview of the different types of data that can be included and used in calculations.
 * [De-identification of personal data](de-identify-data.md) &ndash; Describes how Viva Insights de-identify personal data by using pseudonymization and other techniques, such as aggregation.
 * [Differential privacy](differential-privacy.md) - Describes what differential privacy is and how is it used in Viva Insights to keep individual data private.